 Mulch Masters Weed Control Program

-The first step in any weed control program in beds is a sufficient layer of mulch, 2-3 inches is the recommended depth.
-Mulch acts as a physical barrier to emerging seedlings and prevents sunlight from reaching the soil surface which is critical to begin photosynthesis.
-Though mulch is very beneficial, it will not hold back all weed infestations.
-It is important to use mulch in conjunction with preemergence and post-emergent herbicides for the best results.
+The first step in any weed-control program in beds is a sufficient layer of mulch.
+Typically we recommend 2-3 inches in depth.
+Mulch acts as a physical barrier to emerging seedlings and prevents sunlight from reaching the soil surface.
+Preventing photosynthesis represents one of the many benefits of mulch, but it will not hold back all weed infestations.
+We use mulch in conjunction with pre-emergent and post-emergent herbicides for the best results.

 These are weed preventers that work by forming a barrier in the upper ½ to 1 inch of soil or mulch where most seeds germinate and kill weeds as they attempt to emerge.
 Although applications should be applied just prior to the height of germination of most weeds (late winter to early spring then again in late summer to early fall) there are varieties of weeds that germinate throughout the year so that any application contributes to weed management.

-Non-Selective: Most everyone is familiar with Round-Up, the most well known of the non-selective herbicides.
-These products do not discriminate between flowers, shrubs or weeds and kill most (not all) vegetation.
-We use a very similar product, which is very carefully and sparingly applied to spot treat weeds and grasses in beds.
+- Non-Selective: Most everyone is familiar with Round-Up, the most well-known of the non-selective herbicides.
+These products do not discriminate between flowers, shrubs or weeds, and they’ll kill most vegetation.
+We use a very similar product, which is very carefully and sparingly applied to spot-treat weeds and grasses in beds.
 We take extra care and use techniques to minimize the possibility of damaging desirable plants when using non-selective products.